frostplexx/yuki/README.md

-# yuji
+# yuki
-A meta pakcage manager for Nix and Homebrew, designed to help you manage your system packages declaratively across both Linux and macOS.
+A meta package manager for Nix and Homebrew, designed to help you manage your system packages declaratively across both Linux and macOS.
+Yuki aims to provide a more traditional interface for quickly installing, searching and updating packages while still integrating with your declarative config.

 ## Features
 - 🔍 Search and install packages from both Nixpkgs and Homebrew